Bioactive and Biofunctional Peptides

 > See the itinerary via Google Maps

-Impulse Days will begin at 8:45 a.m. and sessions will start at 9:00 a.m.
+Impulse Days will begin from 8:00 a.m. and sessions will start at 9:00 a.m.

 A staff member will be available during breaks and after sessions.